YZCU/OOTB/README.md

-# OOTB (Under Review)
+# OOTB
 ### 📖**Paper** |

-Codes for "**Satellite Video Single Object Tracking: A Systematic Review and an Oriented Object Tracking Benchmark**",
+Datasets and Codes for "**Satellite Video Single Object Tracking: A Systematic Review and An Oriented Object Tracking Benchmark**", ISPRS Journal of Photogrammetry and Remote Sensing (ISPRS), 2024

 - Authors:
 [Yuzeng Chen](https://github.com/YZCU),